HIV/AIDS in Morocco: Disclosure

 Disclosure of one's HIV status has potential benefits such as greater self-esteem, social and emotional support, greater access to HIV services, and positive effect on antiretroviral therapy (ART).
 Disclosure also has potential pitfalls in certain situations: family rejection, moral and/or physical violence, as well as a decline in sexual desire and performance.

-91% of PLWHA view disclosure as a risky process.
+Disclosure is seen as a risky process by 91% of PLWHA.
 Within Morocco, 62% of PLWHA voluntarily disclosed their serostatus to steady sexual partners while 38% had not.
 34.25% of PLWHA viewed their disclosure as a mistake, while the vast majority of those who had disclosed their serostatus (65.75%) did not think disclosure was a mistake.

 Discrimination and stigma may affect the disclosure experience: 17% of PLWHA experienced rejection after disclosure and 8.7% experienced discrimination at work.
 Women were found to be more likely to report regret after disclosure.
 Discrimination within the workplace was strongly associated with greater regret.
 Regret and feeling of loneliness go hand-in-hand for many PLWHA who report disclosure being a mistake.
 PLWHA with a lower living standard also experience more regret than those with higher living standards, in part due to an increased likelihood of experiencing material instability or risk of homelessness from rejection.

-Discussing HIV related concerns with friends and family increases the chances of telling steady sexual partners serostatus.
+Discussing HIV-related concerns with friends and family increases the chances of telling steady sexual partners serostatus.
 Unfortunately, the more PLWHA felt socially excluded, the higher the likelihood they had disclosure their serostatus to their steady sexual partner.

-While there are links found between disclosure and socioeconomic status, there is no direct association between disclosure and age/gender.
+While there are links found between disclosure and socioeconomic status, there is no direct association between disclosure and age / gender.
 Even now, disclosing one's HIV status is a draining concern and potentially costly process in many contexts, with non-disclosure acting as a form of protection in some instances.
 While inherently logical, there is no clear linkage between lack of disclosure and new HIV infections.